 - Supposedly, the whole conflict is over a dwindling number of global resources and the two hemispheres are vying for whatever's left.
 One of the expansion packs also adds a third wheel to the war, meaning it truly is a new World War.

-- Red Alert 2 would probably count as World War III, in spirit if not in name; due to Einstein's meddling, "World War II" as we know it was replaced with "The Great War".
+- Command & Conquer: Red Alert 2 would probably count as World War III, in spirit if not in name; due to Einstein's meddling, "World War II" as we know it was replaced with "The Great War" (with the Soviet Union as the agressor against an Allied alliance in place of Germany).
+The next war is the Soviet Union versus everyone else, with the United States as their primary target this time instead of Europe.
 However, add to that Red Alert 3 and the entire Tiberium series (which, maybe chronologically takes place after one or more of the Red Alert games), and the idea of a "World War" kinda loses its impact.

 - World War 3 basically happens in Command & Conquer: Generals expansion Zero Hour, but is downplayed.
 In the original game, an N.G.O.
 Superpower known as the GLA (Global Liberation Army) takes control of most of Central Asia, the eastern half of the Middle East, and parts of North Africa, including Somalia.
 The People's Republic of China takes over the the parts of Central Asia that aren't GLA-occupied (including a lot of Kazakhstan).
 Apparently in retaliation to Chinese and American imperialism, the GLA nukes Beijing (using a nuke they stole from China), establishes a presence in western China, and attacks American-held Iraq.
 This leads to a a struggle across Central Asia, the Middle East, and Western China, with the GLA and a faction of Chinese military defectors on one side and China and America on the other.
 Eventually, American and Chinese forces decimate the GLA and capture their capital.
 Then Zero Hour happens, where the GLA is revealed to be Not Quite Dead, and the game becomes World War 3 proper, featuring major battles across Central Asia, the Middle East, West China, North Africa, the Eastern United States, and Europe.
 The United States is forced to withdraw, leaving the nations of the world to turn to China for help.
 They eventually drive the GLA out of Europe and become the new world superpower.